moisesjbc/moblok/README.md

 ### Third-party work

-The libraries SDL, SDL_image and SDL_mixer, as well as the libraries used by them (directorys "build/data/lib/") are property of their respective owners.
-The licenses of every library is present in the directory "build/data/license/sdl*.
+The libraries SDL, SDL_image and SDL_mixer, as well as their dependencies are property of their respective owners.
+The licenses for every library used by the game is present in the directory "build/data/license/sdl*.

 The music played in the game has been downloaded from Wikimedia Commons in the next url: http://commons.wikimedia.org/wiki/File:Tetris_theme.ogg?uselang=es.
 As stated by that url, the music has been made by Bogozi and it is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license (CC BY-SA 3.0).
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.